 We’re so grateful you’re here and potentially supporting our work, switching out your plastics & waste, and utilizing sustainable products that are trying to make as little impact as possible.
 Each person and home reducing their waste and thoughtfully enjoying their lives means so much to us.
 Thank you!

 We’re conflicted on this one.
 Ultimately we have chosen to pursue providing it on our site as we don’t think we should be making financial decisions for people, we know that the low/zero waste worlds can feel inaccessible at times and that ethical products can definitely be more expensive so this option is really helpful and helps to make the best choice at the time.
-We totally get this and are working on implementing it right now!
+We totally get this and are working on implementing it.

 We also only sell useful and sustainable products that we’ve done our absolute best on creating small with a low footprint; we’re not selling fast fashion or products made from unethical labor that aren’t sustainable.